kishorekumarp6/my-task-manager-skeleton/Incremental_LabGuide_TaskManager_FastAPI_Angular.md

 ### 3.9.
 Implement Login & Task Components (High-Level)

-For the lab, guide attendees to:
+For this step, you will:

 - Build `LoginComponent` using a reactive form (email + password) that calls `AuthService.login()` and navigates to `/tasks` on success.
 - Build `TasksComponent` that: